16 Tips For Beginning With Acrylic Painting

 5. Use a large container for water!

-I like using a nice large mason jar!
+I like using a nice large glass mason jar!
+For some reason the glass makes it easy to rinse the brushes in between colors.
 Find a container that can hold a lot of water so the color of the water won’t affect the paint.
 If you’re like me…you get so into the moment of the painting and you forget or get too lazy to rinse your water!

 9. Acrylic painting is about layers!